 For summative assessment, either have students fill out the Student Report or write a general statement that covers the report’s main points.
 If you do not use the report form, be sure to ask students to explain the link between organizing and interpreting data—the advantages of organizing the data in histograms.
 This is an important real world connection.

-See report..
+See report.